 - ii.
 Verification of authority is presumed if the request is made pursuant to a warrant, subpoena, order or other process issued by a grand jury, court or judge or administrative tribunal. - 4.
-If the disclosure is sought by persons involved in the patient's care, and it is relevant to the requesting party's involvement in the care, the BHC may rely on reasonable professional judgment in verifying the identity and authority of the person seeking disclosure.
-If the individual is deceased, BHC may disclose to a family member, or other persons involved in the individual's care or payment for health care prior to the individual's death, PHI of the individual that is relevant to such person's involvement, unless doing so is inconsistent with any prior expressed preference of the individual that is known to the covered entity. - 5.
-Verification requirements are met if the BHC, in good faith, makes a disclosure of PHI: - a.
+If the disclosure is sought by persons involved in the patient's care, and it is relevant to the requesting party's involvement in the care, the UEC may rely on reasonable professional judgment in verifying the identity and authority of the person seeking disclosure.
+If the individual is deceased, UEC may disclose to a family member, or other persons involved in the individual's care or payment for health care prior to the individual's death, PHI of the individual that is relevant to such person's involvement, unless doing so is inconsistent with any prior expressed preference of the individual that is known to the covered entity. - 5.
+Verification requirements are met if the UEC, in good faith, makes a disclosure of PHI: - a.
 To prevent or lessen a serious and imminent threat to the health or safety of a person or the public, or - b.
-To law enforcement authorities (i) in order to avert a serious threat to health or safety; or (ii) to identify or apprehend an individual.
-BHC may also make a disclosure of PHI to law enforcement authorities (iii) about an individual who has died; (iv) for identification and location purposes; (v) about an individual who is, or is suspected of being, a victim of a crime; or (vi) about an individual relating to a crime on the premises.
+To law enforcement authorities (i) to identify or apprehend an individual; (iii) about an individual who has died; (ii) for identification and location purposes; (iv) about an individual who is, or is suspected of being, a victim of a crime; or (v) about an individual relating to a crime on the premises.